-Effects of CAPA peptide injection on chill coma recovery after prolonged chilling

-To determine whether CAPA injection similarly impacted chill coma recovery after chronic chilling, we measured chill coma recovery following 16 h exposure to 0°C (N=18-19 flies per treatment group).
-As in the previous experiment, D. melanogaster females were individually separated into 4 ml glass vials that were submerged in an ice-water slurry (0°C).
-After 15 h at 0°C, flies were injected with 18.4 nl of either the sham or CAPA peptide (to achieve final concentrations of 10-6 mol l-1 and 10-15 mol l-1, the lowest and highest doses used in the previous short-term chill experiment).
-Control animals were handled as described above but received no injection.
-The flies were then returned to their vials and placed in the ice-water slurry for a further 1 h (total exposure 16 h at 0°C), at which point the flies were removed from the ice bath and transferred to room temperature to measure CCRT as above.
+Effects of CAPA peptide injection on chill coma recovery after prolonged chilling To determine whether CAPA injection similarly impacted chill coma recovery after chronic chilling, we measured chill coma recovery following 16 h exposure to 0°C (n=18-19 flies per treatment group).
+As in the previous experiment, D. melanogaster females were individually separated into 4 mL glass vials that were submerged in an ice-water slurry (0°C).
+After 15 hours at 0°C, flies were injected with 18.4 nL of either the sham, or CAPA peptide (to achieve final concentration of 10-6 M or 10-15 M, the lowest and highest doses used in the prior short term chill experiment).
+Control animals were handled in the same way as described above but received no injection.
+The flies were then returned to their vials and placed in the ice water slurry for a further 1 h (meaning they experienced 16 h at 0°C in total), at which point the flies were removed from the ice bath and transferred to room temperature to measure CCRT as above.